Homily (Reflection) for Wednesday of the Second Week of Lent (15th March, 2017) on the Gospel

 You know that the rulers of the Gentiles lord it over them, and their great ones are tyrants over them.
 It will not be so among you; but whoever wishes to be great among you must be your servant, and whoever wishes to be first among you must be your slave; just as the Son of Man came not to be served but to serve, and to give his life a ransom for many (Matt 20:25-28).

 The attitudes of both the rulers and great ones among the Gentiles as depicted in today’s gospel are better than what we see in the house of God today.
 Hence many are ready for anything just to become leaders.

 The question, ‘What do you want?’
 (Matt 20:21) can be more beneficial if each of us take it as one directed to him/herself.
 Each of us must take time to answer this question.
-It demands nothing less than an honest answer which will help each of us see below his or her own robe, whether one is on the right track or not.
+It will help each of us see below his or her own robe, whether one is on the right track or not.
 It is very dangerous to leave this unanswered.
 Our call to be Christians is a call to humility, cf. Jas 4:6, 10; 1Pt 3:8; 5:6.
 Christians ought to be humbler as they go higher.
 We must see others as better than ourselves, cf. Phil 2:3.

 Bible Reading: Phil 2:1-18; Rom 15:1-6.

 Thought for today: What do you want?
 (Matt 20:21).

 Let us pray: Lord, help me to desire you and you alone – Amen.

 You are free to share this reflection with others if you consider it worthy.

 Follow us on Twitter: www.twitter.com/thepulpitonline

 Join our WhatsApp Group via: +234 810 298 6313